marsdrums/test-tutorial/geom-thickness/index.md

 It then triangulates the old and the new positions forming a volume.

+Now, open the [p animate] subpatch if you want to give a look at how is the mesh dancing.

 ![](./images/geom-thickness_006.png)

-Double-click on [p animate] subpatch.

-The animation is then achieved offsetting the volumes' positions using a procedural noise
+The animation is achieved offsetting the volumes' positions along their face normals using a procedural noise provided by {jit.bfg}